 - lack of awareness among individuals and employers

-- issues to do with Skills Funding Agency processes and expectations
+- issues to do with Education and Skills Funding Agency processes and expectations

 - lack of degree apprenticeships in key occupational areas